cebsmind/Language_detection/README.md

 - Precision: 0.775
 - F1 Score: 0.8

-Some improvement can be done, but this project goal is to start with a basic approach and even though is really simple it achieve good accuracy to predict the language.
+Although there is room for improvement, the primary objective of this project was to initiate with a basic approach.
+Despite its simplicity, the model has demonstrated commendable accuracy in predicting language.

 ### Save model
 ```python